Lordship of Codiford Farleigh

 Lord and Lady Codiford are passionate about British traditions, heritage, culture, art and craftsmanship.
 They are also loyal supporters of His Majesty King Charles III and the British Monarchy.

-Feudal Lord & Baron of the United Kingdom
+Feudal Lord & Baron of England

-The Lordship title of Codiford Farleigh has been conveyed to the current Baron & Baroness of North Cadbury in 2020.
-The hereditary title of the Lordship of Codiford Farleigh in the county of Cornwall, is not a title of the peerage (parliamentary titles).
+The hereditary title of the lordship, is not a title of the peerage (parliamentary title).
 It originated under feudalism and enshrined in English law as an incorporeal hereditament.

-The conveyance and ownership of the title has been officially announced and recorded in The Gazette (formally The London Gazette), the official public record of His Majesty's Government, which operates under strict Government and Crown approval.
+The legal conveyance and ownership of the manorial title has been officially announced and recorded in The Gazette (formally The London Gazette), the official public record of His Majesty's Government, which operates under strict Government and Crown approval.
 The Gazette is published by TSO (The Stationery Office) on behalf of His Majesty's Stationery Office.
 They are subject to Crown copyright.

 Legal notices and official announcement in The Gazette: